dvanoni/notero/README.md

 ## Why Use Notero?

-- Allows you to integrate your reference manager, task list, reading notes, analytical tables, and drafts in one location.
+- Integrate your reference manager, task list, reading notes, analytical tables, and drafts in one location.
-- The name of database entries is the in-text citation, which allows you to easily link to references when writing in Notion.
+- Easily link to references when writing in Notion.
 - Create custom views to filter and sort large reference lists by project, tag, author, etc.
 - Backlinks make it easy to locate any of the notes and drafts that mention